Plans that will transform health and care locally

 This plan expands upon work already started in local communities to transform services for people by improving care and helping them to live longer healthier lives.
 People will have access to high quality consistent care as close to home as possible, with specialist services centralised where necessary.

-Learn more about the Sustainability and Transformation Plan for the Frimley Heath and Care community.
+Learn more about the Sustainability and Transformation Partnership for the Frimley Heath and Care community.

 Local people will be invited to get involved in early 2017 and help shape the health and care services in their community.